njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 ![Crackmapexec Output](/assets/images/posts/ad-pentest/cme.png){:style="display:block; margin-left:auto; margin-right:auto"}

 Yes yes yes!
-The hypothesis was right and humans are very lazy; got many domain admins with the same password.
+The hypothesis was right; got many domain admins with the same password.
 I tried the same password to crack the kerberos hashes just to see if I was doing it the right way and this time I was able to crack one of the hashes as well.
 So the hashes were not that strong, it was just that my wordlist didn't contain the mighty `ChangeMe!`

 I got into all 4 domain controllers AGAIN, dumped the NTDS.dit file using secretsdump and got the hashes of all the users on the domain, turned out that many other users also had the same password.